jtopjian/puppet-cubbystack/README.md

 There are some caveats to this:

 1. Sometimes a manifest needs to know about a configuration option.
-Hence Rule #2 being about *minimum* parameters -- not zero parameters.
+Hence Idea #2 being about *minimum* parameters -- not zero parameters.
 2. Each Linux distribution provides its own set of default configuration files.
 Sometimes the defaults are sane and sometimes not.
 To help with this, cubbystack can either keep these default values or *purge* them and only use the ones you specify.
 3. Knowing what configuration options to use can be hard and intimidating to beginners, but just like the trade-off with having to configure RabbitMQ, KVM, etc, I believe this is well worth the flexibility that is gained in the end.